V4Fire/Core/src/core/perf/timer/README.md

 ```

 This method returns a scoped timer that starts time measurement from the moment its runner was created.
+Timers from `getTimer` and `getScopedTimer` have the same interfaces.

 Since the next call of the method with the same arguments uses the already created runner, then the time origin
 for the new timer will be the same as for the previously created one.